aoloe/scribus-tool-pdfshrinker/README.md

 Small tool using Ghostscript to simplify PDFs created by Scribus, make them smaller in size and better suited for publishing on the web.

+gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress
+-dNOPAUSE -dQUIET -dBATCH -sOutputFile=newfile.pdf myfile.pdf

+If the file is for screen viewing use

+gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/screen
+-dNOPAUSE -dQUIET -dBATCH -sOutputFile=newfile.pdf myfile.pdf

+I do this regularly with files to be sent to print and there has never been any problem

 # TODO

 - find a name for the project